-Ramblers Rest Cottage is a countryside cottage in Crickhowell - a perfect base for exploring the beautiful Brecon Beacons National Park.
-The cottage is situated in the oldest street in Crickhowell - which has good local food shops and plenty of places to eat, The River Usk and a historic castle, all within easy walking distance.
+Ramblers Rest Cottage is a countryside cottage in Crickhowell - a perfect base for exploring the scenic Brecon Beacons National Park, Powys.
+With far-reaching rural views, It stands in the oldest street in Crickhowell a short walk to local food shops, places to eat, The River Usk and a historic castle, all within easy walking distance.

 - Sleeps 4